Taste craft beer like a seasoned sommelier

 -

-Finale and persistence and the brewer's signature
+Finality and persistence, and the brewer's signature

 Retro-olfaction: when taste and smell merge